Virtue school: Background

 Since the Qin dynasty, traditional female roles have been present in Chinese society, and women's behaviors have been mandated by the Ming and Qing dynasty eras.

 Traditionally, Chinese society has required women to be the "yin" against the male "yang", complementary to their father, husband or son, and placed an emphasis on chastity and a domestic role which does not require scholastic aptitude.
 Practices such as foot binding, widow suicide and widow chastity were socially-accepted norms.

 In addition, various Chinese characters with negative connotations carry the radical 女 (woman), including 嬾 (lazy, languid), 婬 (obscene, lewd) and 媮 (stealing).
 Some idioms are also contemptuous of women, like the idiom 紅顏禍水, which roughly translates to femme fatale.

 The social demands on women moved to be more progressive after the Communist Party took power in China.

 History

-Siince the 2000s, various organizations and companies have organized virtue schools.
+Since the 2000s, various organizations and companies have organized virtue schools.
 Various media reports state that virtue schools were organized in Beijing, as well as the provinces of Guangdong, Hainan, Henan, Liaoning, Shaanxi, Shandong, and Zhejiang.